fastly/terraform-provider-fastly/docs/resources/service_compute.md

 page_title: "Fastly: service_compute"
 sidebar_current: "docs-fastly-resource-service-compute"
 description: |-
-  Provides an Fastly Compute@Edge service
+  Provides an Fastly Compute service
 ---

 # fastly_service_compute

-Provides a Fastly Compute@Edge service.
-Compute@Edge is a computation platform capable of running custom binaries that you compile on your own systems and upload to Fastly.
+Provides a Fastly Compute service.
+Compute is a computation platform capable of running custom binaries that you compile on your own systems and upload to Fastly.
 Security and portability is provided by compiling your code to [WebAssembly](https://webassembly.org/) using the `wasm32-wasi` target.
 A compute service encompasses Domains and Backends.

 The Service resource requires a domain name that is correctly set up to direct traffic to the Fastly service.
 See Fastly's guide on [Adding CNAME Records](https://docs.fastly.com/en/guides/adding-cname-records) on their documentation site for guidance.